 I make comics.
 I read comics.
 I write about comics.

-My own comics work has appeared in 102: a Tribute to Jack Kirby, Adventures in Comics, Artificial Womb, The Awesome Comic, BAM!, Belt Sander, A Bit of Undigested Potato, Copy This!, Crap Your Pants, Dead Singers Society, Dirty Rotten Comics, Drawn Under the Influence, Eric, Frankenstein Returns, Funtime, Good Comics Fridays, Guardian #opencomics, Inkthology, Jack Sprat, Liget, Love Bites!, Pocket Thoughts Annual, Race into Space!, Reworking Walter Scott, Sarararara, Shiot Crock, Small Pets, Sneaky Business, Star Jaws, Tin Roof Collective Selected Works, Treehouse, The UK Web and Mini Comix Anthology, Water Worlds, Whatever Happened to Ticking Boy, Wilma, and at the 40075km website.
+My own comics work has appeared in 102: a Tribute to Jack Kirby, Adventures in Comics, Artificial Womb, The Awesome Comic, BAM!, Belt Sander, A Bit of Undigested Potato, Copy This!, Crap Your Pants, Dead Singers Society, Dirty Rotten Comics, Drawn Under the Influence, Eric, Frankenstein Returns, Funtime, Good Comics Fridays, Guardian #opencomics, Inkthology, Jack Sprat, Liget, Love Bites!, Pocket Thoughts Annual, Race into Space!, Reworking Walter Scott, Sarararara, Shiot Crock, Small Pets, Sneaky Business, Star Jaws, Time & Space, Tin Roof Collective Selected Works, Treehouse, The UK Web and Mini Comix Anthology, Water Worlds, Whatever Happened to Ticking Boy, Wilma, and at the 40075km website.

 I’ve written for Comics Scene UK, The Comics Grid, The Comics Journal, Down the Tubes, Graphixia, The International Journal of Comic Art, Nude, Reference Reviews, Spaceship Away, Starscape, and Stripped.